 ANSWERS TO YOUR QUESTIONS

-ACT and SAT test scores are optional for 2021
+ACT and SAT test scores are optional

 - Applicants who have taken the ACT or SAT and feel their scores reflect their abilities should submit them for admission and merit scholarship consideration.

 - Applicants who do not have scores, who had limited opportunities to retake the ACT or SAT more than once, or who feel that their scores do not reflect their ability to be successful at UA should select that they wish to be considered for admission and merit scholarship consideration without test scores when completing the admission application (using the Common App or the Akron App to apply).

 - Applicants will receive full consideration in the admissions process and in review for merit scholarships, and the Williams Honors College even if they choose not to submit an ACT or SAT score.